WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What did you achieve?

 * Community manager work - newsletter, meeting notes, helping engage@turing students.
+  * KW: Noted in the meeting - as you're ramping down please keep an eye on what "minimum valuable product" looks like for community managemetn in DECOVID.
 * Started work on data paper template and drawing info together.
 * Turing way chapter - finishing off social media section and formating in Github.
   Should be ready to merge by the end of this week.
 * Been listening to Open Repo Conf this week.

 #### What did you struggle with?

 * All ok.

 #### What would you like to work on next week?